The DIY Ribbon Mic Kit that Anyone Can Build

 One Listen is Worth a 1000 Words!

 Check out the demos below.
-All the samples were recorded with kit-built RM-6 Ribbon Microphones (standard 1.8u ribbons) in a Blumlein setup.
+The guitar sample was recorded with kit-built RM-6 Ribbon Microphones (standard 1.8u ribbons) in a Blumlein setup.
 The preamps were Grace Design M101 into the Focusrite Scarlett 18i20 audio interface.
 More samples on our YouTube Profile.

 Bumblebee RM-5 vs RM-6 Shootout